karl-johan-grahn/rotavator/README.md

 [Elixir](http://elixir-lang.org/) is another great option for message based systems, but has a steeper learning curve.

-This app was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2.

 Messages are stored in a Mongo database.
 Node.JS and Express acts as the server.
 Angular 2 serves the UI.

-The REST API enables the user to get all messages, get a specific message, post a message, and delete a message.
+This app was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2.

 ## Prerequisites

 This app requires a Mongo database, or actually two: one for development, one for testing.
 The same database can theoretically be used for both development and testing, but that is discouraged.

 Specify the development database via the environment variable `MONGODB_URI`.